 And Tractable, which opened a new office in Japan this year and having already secured a partnership with Tokio Marine, this week announced its partnership with MS&AD.

 Keeping with the Asian market and Amazon-backed Acko has partnered with cloud-based CRM company Kapture CRM to streamline its customer support process.
-It aims to automate its ticketing system, visualise customer service workflows, and make data-driven decisions.
+It aims to automate its ticketing system, visualize customer service workflows, and make data-driven decisions about Amazon entering UK insurance.

 Last couple from the US and Intuit QuickBooks continues the build of its Small Business Platform.
 It recently partnered with Next Insurance to offer liability and workers’ compensation, and this week with small business insurer Coterie.